chr15m/roguelike-browser-boilerplate/README.md

 <!-- The game title is set dynamically ... -->
 <svg id="game-title" viewBox="0 0 700 250" ...>
 ```

+After modifying the code, refresh the game page in your browser to see the changes.

 ### Changing the tileset graphics